AriFordsham/GHCWiki/partial-type-signatures.md

 > more complex.

 >
 > Another downside has to do with the implementation.
-This option
+This option will
-> will require an extra renaming pass over the body of a binding that
+> require an extra pass (in the renamer) over the body of a binding that will
-> will extract the wildcards from the expression signatures to store
+> extract the wildcards from the expression signatures to store them together
-> them together with the wildcards mentioned in the type signature.
+> with the wildcards mentioned in the type signature.

 >
-> An alternative is an invasive refactoring of the functions that
+> An alternative is an invasive refactoring of the functions that deal with
-> deal with renaming the bodies of a binding.
-It would involve
+> renaming the bodies of a binding.
+It would involve threading a list of
-> threading a list of extracted wildcards through these functions.
-A
+> extracted wildcards through these functions.
+A lot more code (certainly
-> lot more code (certainly more than we feel comfortable touching)
+> more than we feel comfortable with) would have to be touched to implement
-> would have to be touched to implement this.
+> this.

 1. Quantify wildcards in the **type signature of the top-level enclosing binding**.
   This option changes the behaviour of the first example of options 1